Reginleif88/reginleif_lab/docs/Project-8-Multi-Site-Active-Directory.md

 nslookup reginleif.io 172.16.0.10
 ```

+> [!NOTE]
-> **Note:** DNS was initially set to `172.17.0.1` (OPNsense) in Project 6 for basic connectivity.
+> DNS was initially set to `172.17.0.1` (OPNsense) in Project 6 for basic connectivity.
 Now that the VPN tunnel is active, DC2 can reach the HQ DC for Active Directory DNS.

 ---